PaulAnsh/Azure-900_Notes/README.md

 ## Computing Services:

    Azure Service Fabric: Tier-1 enterprise contianers as a service.
 Distributed systens platformsm runs in azure or on-premises. easy to package, deploy, and manage                            scalable and reliable microservices.

   Azure Functions: Event-drive, serverless computre functions run code without provisioning ot managing servers.
 You pay only for the compute time you consume.

    Azure Batch: Plans, schedules and executes your batch computer workloads across running 100+ jobs in parallel.
 Use spot vm's to save money (previously used low-                     priority vm's to save on compute).

+## Storage Services:

+   Azure blob storage: Object server less storage.
+Store very large files and large amount of unstructred files.
+Pay for what you store, unlimtied storage, no-            resiszing vol, file system protocols.

+   Azure Disk storage: A virtual volume, choose SSD or HDD, encryption by default, attach volume to vm's.

+   Azure file storage: A shared volume that you can access and manage like a file server. eg: SMB.

+   Azure Queue Storage: Message queue a data store for queueing and reliable delivery messgae between application.

+   Azure Table storage: Wide-column NO SQL Database.
+A NOSQL store that hosts unstructred data independent of any schema.

+   Azure Data Box: